Movicon Help on Line - Rel. 11.7.1302

 Reports can only be saved or exported in "PDF" format when using the Movicon Embedded Reports.

-Basic Script code ("wwb.com" or "wwb.net") cannot be used in the Movicon Embedded Reports to manage for managing reports in advanced mode.
+Basic Script code ("wwb.com" or "wwb.net") cannot be used in the Movicon Embedded Reports to manage advanced reports.

 Reports cannot be displayed on Web pages using the Movicon Embedded Reports.